 Demand Factor Road Assets

-Holdings 99.1 km of Roads187 km Kerb and C · - rrathfield Council area comprising:
+Holdings 99.1 km of Roads187 km Kerb and C · - rathfield Council area comprising: • 15 Bridges • 5 shared bridges (with Canada (w

-Available Data A condition assessmeremaining useful life of Roads surface Vioration Footpaths Visual Bridges and culver Other transport a condition assessment of roads assets was undertaken in 2017 and footpaths were inspected in 2017 using buggy inspection on all footpaths.
-The current condition and estimated emaining useful life of the asset groups was based on the following: Roads surface Visual inspection Footpaths Visual/buggy inspection Bridges and culverts Visual inspection Other transport assets Visual inspection Footpaths Visual inspection Signs and Lines Visual inspection Footpaths Visual inspection Signs and Lines Visual inspection Footpaths Visual inspection Signs and Lines Visual inspection Footpaths Visu
+Available Data A condition assessmeremaining useful life of Roads surface Vioraths Visual Bridges and culverother transport a of the asset groups was sual inspection based on the following: ıl inspection ual inspection ll footpaths.
+The current condition n and estimated

 Condition Rating Sealed Roads Other road assets Footpaths Bulk earthworks Kerb & Gutter Bridges

 1 16% 13% 29% 100% 0% 15%

 Condition Data 2 14% 55% 45% 0% 99% 10%

 3 70% 32% 26% 0% 1.0% 75%

 4 0% 0% 0% 0% 0% 0%

 5 0% 0% 0% 0% 0% 0%

 Main Findings Ongoing restoration of of the road surface cause ed by the service utility c ompanies maintaining their ass , eatest impact on Council's over-all road asset conditions.

 Budget Implications Overall residents perceive roads as a very important asset and are somewhat satisfied with the performance and delivery of the asset.
 Maintenance expenditure levels are considered adequate to meet current community levels of service.
 Restoration work is undertaken to restore the assets following work on or under the asset carried out by others e.g. utilities companies.
 The restoration works are fully funded by the organisation that carried out the work on or under the road.
 The estimated expenditure for maintenance and renewals on road assets is to remain at existing levels.
 All new asset expenditure will effectively be funded from grants and / or developer contributions.
 Section 7 - Financial Forecasts details the asset expenditure over the life of this strategy.
 An ongoing works program will be developed to ensure optimal asset renewal expenditure, to achieve the adopted network service levels.
 It is anticipated that the financial projections will be reviewed in line with this approach on an annual basis and as required.